sbellem/qtee/qtee.md

 :::

 ![image](https://hackmd.io/_uploads/S1umV5NL0.png)
+# Here Come The Pufpunks

-# qTEE: Moving Towards Open Source and Verifiable Secure-through-Physics TEE Chips
+## qTEE: Moving Towards Open Source and Verifiable Secure-through-Physics TEE Chips

 > **_Information is not a disembodied abstract entity; it is always tied to a physical representation.
 It is represented by engraving on a stone tablet, a spin, a charge, a hole in a punched card, a mark on paper, or some other equivalent._** _This ties the handling of information to all the possibilities and restrictions of our real physical word, its laws of physics and its storehouse of available parts._